Plastics and Human Health

 Over 98% of plastics are made from fossil carbons such as oil and gas.
 Turning these substances into plastics involves the addition of petrochemical additives – quite a lot of them.
 Over 13,000 chemicals are known to be involved in the production of plastic.
 More than 2300 of these are “chemicals of concern.”

-Microwave + Plastic = Microplastic
+Microwave + Plastic = BAD Idea

 When food or beverages are microwaved in plastic containers, chemical additives from inside the plastic migrate into the food and tiny flecks of plastic known as micro- and nanoplastics are also shed into the food.
 Both of these can present health risks.